 Around 81% of customers add products to their carts only to abandon them.
 Cart abandonment is a fact of life for online stores, so it’s essential that you find ways to encourage users to go through the checkout process.
 That’s where WooCommerce cart discounts come in.

-By offering discounts right before the checkout, you increase the odds that customers will decide to go through with a purchase.
+By offering discounts right before the checkout, you increase the odds of customers deciding to go through with a purchase.
 Using Advanced Coupons, you can implement WooCommerce cart discounts in several ways.

-In this article, we’ll talk a bit more about makes cart abandonment so prevalent in e-commerce.
+In this article, we’ll talk a bit more about making cart abandonment so prevalent in e-commerce.
 Then we’ll go over how to create WooCommerce cart discounts using Advanced Coupons.
 Let’s get to it!

 What Causes Cart Abandonment In Online Stores?

 In a lot of cases, there may be a direct correlation between cart abandonment and how user-friendly your store is.
 However, it’s also important to understand a lot of customers might not intend to go through with purchases in the first place.

 That means that reducing cart abandonment to 0% is pretty much impossible.